 I am thrilled to be able to finally unveil my finished Nautilus hat!
-My blog series about the technique still has a few more installments to come.
+My blog series about the technique still has a few more instalments to come.
 However, this hat has truly been a labour of love (and occasionally hate!) as I massively underestimated the work involved it’s creation.

 I wanted to create a vintage inspired design, not a faithful reproduction.